typesandtimes/tale/_posts/2020-01-10-decade-dilemma.md

 Have we now begun a new decade, the 2020s?
 I argue yes, while others would argue no. The only certainty is that, like the century debate, the question will never quite die; it will circle back around every decade.
 "DISCUSSION ALWAYS RECURS," one 1900 headline reminds us.[^nashville1900] But if each time we can piece together a bit more perspective, culturally and historically, we might finally be equipped to solve it for good.

-Or maybe the common men will simply overpower the abacists.
+Or maybe the common man will simply overpower the abacists.

 ---